At AADA it is our aim to ensure we are committed to ongoing quality assurance.

 Having said that, we understand that sometimes nerves gets the better of people and as examiners only see pupils for that moment in time a few too many mistakes can result in lower marks than expected or sometimes even not attaining a pass mark.

-Please be assured that no student will ever be forced to take an exam.
+will ever be forced to take an exam.
 It is an invitation to do so and something we teachers believe is a valuable and (should be) an enjoyable

 experience.
 It encourages good self discipline and a huge sense of achievement at the end of it!